Ask a Question

 Riding: 4 - 5 hours

 After breakfast at the hotel, you will go to the stables and be allocated your horses.
 Set off riding through the countryside towards the medieval village of Karjan.
 This traditional village is a rural stop for passing travellers with its small churches and old Roman bridge.
 Your route takes you past small houses and gardens, through traditional farming and cultivated land - a combination of hilly landscapes, valleys, small streams and cliffs.
 You are also blessed with a view of River Drino, the “Tree of Life” river - one of the most important water basins in the area.
 Along your route, you also pass the ruins of the castle of Santa Triada which was reconstructed during 1809-1810 by Ali Pasha, as a strategic point to control all the travelling caravans.
 The castle ruins were later used during the time of socialism for military issues.
-Stop for a picnic lunch near the village of Shen Toder.
+Stop for lunch in the village of Shen Toder.

 Day 3